 As your baby gets older, you may come to the point when you decide to sleep train, to help your baby sleep through the night.
 While a baby monitor may help you with sleep coaching, it can also hinder your progress.
 Having a fuss or cry magnified in a monitor may make your heartbeat twice as fast and make you think that someone is either kidnapping your child or that he is facing extreme harm.

-Of course, some babies may have medical conditions that require parents to check-in frequently, and in those cases, parents will probably want to listen for every little sound.
+Of course, some babies may have medical conditions that require parents to check-in frequently.
+In those cases, yes, parents will probably want to listen for every little sound.
 But, for the average healthy baby, we don’t need to hear every little noise the baby makes.
 Remember, fussing and crying a little between sleep cycles is very normal and expected.
 But if you respond to every little fuss or cry, you may inadvertently get in your own way.
 In that case, your baby will not have the opportunity to learn to fall asleep on his own.

 Here’s Nicole’s story, about the moment when she learned that allowing a few minutes of fussing can actually produce good results: